 Professional development topic Objectives Typical evidence Understanding organisation Gaining basic knowledge of the employing organisation, its business, structure, culture, products/services, operations and terminology.
 Gaining knowledge of IT activities in the employing organisation external to their function. organisation charts; company annual reports; company website; documents or reports from other areas of the business.
 Additional business skills Undertaking learning and practice in the techniques of team and collaborative working.
 Gaining an understanding of the underlying concepts.
 Undertaking learning and practice in oral and written communications, including report writing and presentations.
 Learning from experience and mistakes and applying the lessons as part of continuous improvement. presentations, reports or minutes of meetings that demonstrate communication skills, report writing abilities and collaborative activities; evidence of reviewing their work and suggesting improvements or critically appraising what they did and what they learned from it.
 External activities Participating in group activities inside or outside the working environment that can assist with the development of interpersonal skills.
 Undertaking pro bono (unpaid) activities that can help to develop professional skills or offer additional insight into or understanding of their working role. evidence of meetings attended through continuous professional development records; evidence of activities undertaken.
-Additional learning Undertaking learning in subjects relevant to but not directly related to their role (e.g. foreign language courses, evidence of learning undertaken from continuous professional development records;
+Additional learning Undertaking learning in subjects relevant to but not directly related to their role (e.g. foreign language courses, mentoring skills, cultural awareness and diversity training), perhaps through self-study or evening classes. evidence of learning undertaken from continuous professional development records; evidence of presentations given to colleagues and/or management.